COLSSolc/backend-master-lokdonSKI/README.md

 quantum cryptography.
 Lattice basis is just an image of what is already there.
 A low cost, pervasive and high entropy that increases AES capacity to roughly 10 times.
 Thereby, mitigates the effects of post-quantum breaches.

-NEW APPROACH or AXIOMS:
+ADVANTAGES OF THE NEW APPROACH or AXIOMS:

 1. GF 2^p where p =< 8; -> GF 2^p, where p !<8 && p > 8 || 00 (or goes to infinity).

 2. Non-Deterministic Polynomial problems (hard problems) are reconsidered for 16 * 16 matrix e.g We embodied KT as a hard (NP-Complete) problem with no other complexity to derive ciphertext from cryptographic engine; O(m) in complexity.
 It is also noted that this very system originates lattice base cryptography.

-3. Knight's tour of any size could be solved in non-polynomial time; deterministic reduction.
-The bigger the scope the more time it will take to solve.
-Balancing symmetric stream of block (key) size, encryption time and implementation could yield cryptography of the future.
+3. Knight's tour (KT) could NOT be solved in polynomial time within unbounded field.
+A matrix of scope is of bounded field that could hold solutions of KT just like the elements of lattice vertices.
+The changing nature of the nodes owing to the decision needed to advance to another element happend as a deterministic reduction.
+There is also a randomized reduction of seeding the key generation.
+The bigger the scope the more time it will take to negotiate and decide a fitting node just like in neural networks.
+WIth this in view balancing symmetric stream of block (key) significant size, encryption time and implementation could yield cryptography of the future.

 4. Similarly, AES exhibits the characteristics observed by the movement of the values held in the indices of GF of scope 16 * 16 matrix or lattice basis.
 Each knight' tour opens at 0 position by tracing a clean sweep the elements of the matrix and closes at another position 255.
 Therefore, the new approach reflects:
 a.
 Sub bytes